andrew-johnson-4/AI4P/README.md

 ### Performance

-Once LSTS is sophisticated enough to integrate this method we should have some hard numbers for performance.
+Once LSTS is sophisticated enough to integrate this method then we will get some hard numbers for performance.
 Until then this is just an unproven idea.

 ### Other domains